MaxChengMingXuan/OpenFidea/Vintern LogBook Temp.md

 Then I will need to kept the returns to the resignee locker.

 Once kept the items, I will then records the details of the resignees in the google sheet.
+Lastly, I need to delete the staff info of the resignee and